SreerajThamarappilly/volunteer_management_frappe_erpnext_app/README.md

 - **REST API**:
   - `rest_api.py` handles route definitions and endpoints
 - **Database**:
-  - All data is stored in the Frappe-backed SQL DB (MariaDB or PostgreSQL)
+  - All data is stored in the Frappe-backed SQL DB (PostgreSQL)
 - **Caching**:
   - Redis used for session management, caching common queries